Upavon Fillies' Stakes

 The Upavon Fillies' Stakes is a Listed flat horse race in Great Britain open to mares and fillies aged three years or older.

 It is run at Salisbury over a distance of 1 mile 1 furlong and 201 yards (1,994 metres), and it is scheduled to take place each year in August.
+It was first confined to fillies in 1964.